-General Principles
+18 General Principles

-- The thoroughfares are intended for use by motor vehicle, transit, bicycle, and pedestrian traffic and to provide access to lots and open spaces. - The thoroughfares consist of travel lanes and public frontages.
+- The thoroughfares are intended for use by vehicular, transit, bicycle, and pedestrian traffic and to provide access to lots and open spaces. - The thoroughfares consist of vehicular lanes and public frontages.
 The lanes provide the traffic and parking capacity.
-Thoroughfares consist of travel lanes in a variety of widths for parked and for moving vehicles.
+Thoroughfares consist of vehicular lanes in a variety of widths for parked and for moving vehicles.
 The public frontages contribute to the character of the transect zone.
-They may include swales, sidewalks, curbing, planters, shared use paths and street trees. - Thoroughfares should be designed in context with the urban form and desired design speed of the transect zones through which they pass.
-The public frontages that pass from one transect zone to another should be adjusted accordingly.

-The terms for thoroughfare types that are used in Traditional Neighborhood Development include:
+They may include swales, sidewalks, curbing, planters, bicycle paths and street trees. - Thoroughfares should be designed in context with the urban form and desired design speed of the transect zones through which they pass.
+The public frontages that pass from one transect zone to another should be adjusted accordingly. - 30 The terms for thoroughfare types that are used in Traditional Neighborhood 31 Development include:

-RD-Road
+1 RD-Road